Michael Halliday: Linguistic theory and description

-Halliday's grammatical theory and descriptions gained wide recognition after publication of the first edition of his book An Introduction to Functional Grammar in 1985.
+Halliday's grammatical theory and descriptions gained wide recognition after the publication of the first edition of his book An Introduction to Functional Grammar in 1985.
 A second edition was published in 1994, and then a third, in which he collaborated with Christian Matthiessen, in 2004.
 A fourth edition was published in 2014.
 Halliday's conception of grammar – or "lexicogrammar", a term he coined to argue that lexis and grammar are part of the same phenomenon – is based on a more general theory of language as a social semiotic resource, or "meaning potential" (see Systemic functional linguistics).
 Halliday follows Hjelmslev and Firth in distinguishing theoretical from descriptive categories in linguistics.
-He argues that "theoretical categories, and their inter-relations, construe an abstract model of language ... they are interlocking and mutally defining.
+He argues that "theoretical categories, and their inter-relations, construe an abstract model of language ... they are interlocking and mutually defining.
 The theoretical architecture derives from work on the description of natural discourse, and as such 'no very clear line is drawn between '(theoretical) linguistics' and 'applied linguistics'".
 So the theory "is continually evolving as it is brought to bear on solving problems of a research or practical nature".
 Halliday contrasts theoretical categories with descriptive categories, defined as "categories set up in the description of particular languages".
 His descriptive work has focused on English and Mandarin.

 Halliday argues against some claims about language associated with the generative tradition.
 Language, he argues, "cannot be equated with 'the set of all grammatical sentences', whether that set is conceived of as finite or infinite".
 He rejects the use of formal logic in linguistic theories as "irrelevant to the understanding of language" and the use of such approaches as "disastrous for linguistics".
 On Chomsky specifically, he writes that "imaginary problems were created by the whole series of dichotomies that Chomsky introduced, or took over unproblematized: not only syntax/semantics but also grammar/lexis, language/thought, competence/performance.
 Once these dichotomies had been set up, the problem arose of locating and maintaining the boundaries between them."

 Studies of grammar

 Fundamental categories

-Halliday's first major work on grammar was "Categories of the theory of grammar", in the journal Word in 1961.
+Halliday's first major work on grammar was "Categories of the Theory of Grammar", in the journal Word in 1961.
 In this paper, he argued for four "fundamental categories" in grammar: unit, structure, class, and system.
 These categories are "of the highest order of abstraction", but he defended them as necessary to "make possible a coherent account of what grammar is and of its place in language" In articulating unit, Halliday proposed the notion of a rank scale.
-The units of grammar form a hierarchy, a scale from largest to smallest, which he proposed as: sentence, clause, group/phrase, word and morpheme.
+The units of grammar form a hierarchy, a scale from largest to smallest, which he proposed as a sentence, clause, group/phrase, word, and morpheme.
 Halliday defined structure as "likeness between events in successivity" and as "an arrangement of elements ordered in places".
-He rejects a view of structure as "strings of classes, such as nominal group + verbalgroup + nominal group", describing structure instead as "configurations of functions, where the solidarity is organic".
+He rejects a view of the structure as "strings of classes, such as nominal group + verbalgroup + nominal group", describing structure instead as "configurations of functions, where the solidarity is organic".